 The history of Sanibel Island and Captiva Island features rich intrigue and adventure.
-Historians believe that Sanibel and Captiva were formed as one island about six thousand years ago, as sediment that rose from the sea after being shaped by centuries of storm activity.
+Sanibel and Captiva Islands were formed by rising sea levels that separated them from the mainland a few thousand years ago.
+It has continually been shaped by centuries of currents and storm activity.

 Dating as far back as 2,500 years, the native Calusa Indians were the first-known residents of the island.
 The Calusa skillfully transformed the waterways around the island into abundant riches of food and tools.
 Whelks, conchs, clams, oysters, and other seafood were used for food, and their empty shells were crafted into tools.
 The Calusa proved to be skilled builders and craftsmen, perching their huts high atop shell mounds to provide protection from storm tides.
 Some of their shell mounds, which were also used for ceremonial, ritual and burial sites, remain intact today.

 Famous explorer Juan Ponce de Leon is believed to have discovered Sanibel Island – which he named “Santa Isybella” after Queen Isabella — in 1513 while searching for his “Fountain of Youth.”
 He and his Spanish seamen battled the hostile Calusas for years, and Ponce de Leon eventually suffered a fatal arrow attack at their hands in 1523, at which time he retreated to Cuba and died.